mmavova/Vegetarian_Vampire/README.md

 - transmutation seal

 The following moves/situations are possible or might be possible, but are also not supported:
-- you can also break a wall behind the vampire (transmutation seal, but no ENDDISWAL), and then move him via knockback and finally break more walls this way.
+- you can also break a wall behind the vampire (transmutation seal, but no ENDISWAL), and then move him via knockback and finally break more walls this way.
 - Maybe you destroyed some walls, and then converted ENDISWAL.
 - patches the teddy technically could teleport you god knows where (kill the vampire or use Yendor/Cracked Amulet), but it is probably unimportant.